-"Is BGP safe yet?" is an effort by Cloudflare to track the deployment of RPKI filtering accross different ISPs.
+"Is BGP safe yet?" is an effort by Cloudflare to track the deployment of RPKI filtering across different ISPs.
 They provide a tester on the website with which each user can test if the current ISP is filtering RPKI invalid announcements.
 The website includes a list of networks and if and how they use RPKI (signing and/or filtering).

 The NIST RPKI Monitor shows different statistics about RPKI adoption and about the validation status.
 It shows the number of validating prefixes, their history, the autonomous systems with the most VALID and INVALID prefixes and how validation changes over time.

 The Route Origin Validation (ROV) Deployment Monitor measures how many AS have deployed ROV.
-It uses PEERING for BGP annoucements and uses BGP monitors to see in which ASs the wrong announcements are filtered.
+It uses PEERING for BGP announcements and uses BGP monitors to see in which ASs the wrong announcements are filtered.
 A blogpost at APNIC describes it in more detail.